Large deviations in the many-body localization transition: The case of the random-field XXZ chain: The method

 The sum runs over an exponentially large number of terms in $L$.
 This object is a random variables that depends on the disorder realization and on the choice of the initial state.
 In a localized phase, we expect the typical value of the delocalization probability to vanish with increasing system size, and to go to 1 in the extended phase.

 Using exact diagonalization of the full spectrum, we calculated the probability density function (PDF) of $\mathbb{P}_{0 \to f}$ for finite-sized systems for $\Delta = 1$.
 The results are shown in Fig.~\ref{fig:pdf_ProbToEq}.
-In the inset we present a close-up of the right tails of the PDF of $\mathbb{P}_{0 \to f} $ in the spin basis.
 To construct this PDF, we selected $N_0$ initial states--with an expectation value of energy located near the center of the energy spectrum--for each of the $N_S$ disorder realizations of the random fields $\{ h_i \} $.
 For each initial state, we computed $\mathbb{P}_{0 \to f}$ for all ${\cal{N}}_{\mathcal{E}}$ basis states with zero overlap from the initial one (i.e., at the equator of the Hilbert space graph).
 Consequently, each pdf is built from a total of $N_S \times N_0 \times \mathcal{N}_\mathcal{E}$ data points.
 The specific values of $N_S $, $N_0 $, and $\mathcal{N}_\mathcal{E}$ used for each system size are provided in the caption of Fig.~\ref{fig:pdf_ProbToEq}.

 For weak disorder ($W = 1$), the distribution is sharply peaked.
 Consequently, the sum Eq.~\eqref{eq:delocProb} is primarily governed by the bulk of the distribution $\mathbb{P}_{0 \to f}$, with dominant contributions coming from its peak.
 This makes $\mathbb{P}_{\mathcal{E}}$ a self-averaging quantity.
 The peak of the distribution of $\mathbb{P}_{0 \to f}$ shifts toward smaller values as the system size $L$ increases.
 This indicates that as $L$ is increased an exponentially increasingly large number of terms must contribute to the sum Eq.~\eqref{eq:delocProb} in order to have that $\mathbb{P}_\mathcal{E}$ is of order 1.